APR Full Catch Can System for VW/Audi MQB EA888 1.8/2.0T

 Firstly, when oil is sucked through the PCV system, it ends up in your intake tract.
 It’s sucked through your turbo, blown through the intercooler, and forced into the engine.
 Oil coats the intercooler, hoses, and everything in its path.
 Not only does this cause a mess, it lowers the effectiveness of the intercooler.
 More importantly, oil vapors lower your effective octane level, leading to performance-robbing, and engine damaging, knock.
 This means less horsepower and the possibility of engine damage.

-Next, boost pressure and extreme heat is applied directly on the diaphragms within the PCV valve, and directly onto the factory activated charcoal filter solenoid or N80 valve.
-The diaphragms can fail over time, causing massive boost leaks and over-pressurization of the engine crankcase.
-The N80 valve can’t hold back the pressure, causing a boost leak into the activated charcoal filter.
-Boost leaks rob you of power, and can lead to over-spinning of the turbocharger.
-Pressurization of the crankcase causes oil to force past the piston rings, leading to potentially engine destroying localized pre-ignition points on the crown of the piston.
-Crankcase pressurization also results in blown seals, such as the infamous rear main seal.
-Each situation is bad.
-You’ll end up with less horsepower, the possibility of turbocharger failure, and the possibility of engine and component damage.
+Boost pressure and extreme heat are directly applied to the diaphragms within the PCV valve and the factory activated charcoal filter solenoid or N80 valve.
+Over time, the diaphragms can fail, leading to massive boost leaks and over-pressurization in the engine crankcase.
+Additionally, the N80 valve may not hold back the pressure, causing a boost leak into the activated charcoal filter.
+Boost leaks can result in a loss of power and may also lead to over-spinning of the turbocharger.
+Pressurization of the crankcase can force oil past the piston rings, creating engine-damaging localized pre-ignition points on the crown of the piston.
+Crankcase pressurization also leads to blown seals, including the rear main seal.
+Any of these scenarios can decrease horsepower, potentially cause turbocharger failure, and harm engine components.